JiriBx/GPT-complaint-classifier/README.md

-# 🧾 Complaint Classifier for Au Pair Agency
+# 🧾 GPT Complaint Classifier for Au Pair Agency

 This repo contains a lightweight tool that helps an au pair agency identify and categorize customer complaints, so they can report them properly to the government.